Annual festival boasting an array of new films and beloved classics about work and workers across the globe.

 Marking the fourth edition of the London Labour Film Festival, 2016 is a great year to be returning to the beautiful Art House Cinema, Crouch End.
-We hope you will join us for another intimate celebration of working class life on the big screen.
+We hope you will join us for another intimate celebration of work and workers on the big screen.

 Kicking off with a powerful story, we open the 2016 festival with Mike Nichol’s 1983 classic Silkwood.
 Relaying the inspiring story of Karen Silkwood, the union activist who died in unexplained circumstances as she prepared to expose health and safety problems in the nuclear power industry where she worked, it features one of Meryl Streep’s standout performances.
 Join us for a complimentary Havana Club drinks reception beforehand and a post-screen discussion with industrial negotiator for the nuclear industry Jim Mowatt and union activist Catherine Garrick (Hinckley Point nuclear facility).
 Moving from Europe to USA and back again, director Michael Moore (Capitalism: A Love Story) is back on form as he invades Europe in Where To Invade Next.
 Uncovering progressive ideas to import to the USA, from French school dinners to Italian working hours, and from Norwegian prisons to Finnish education, join award-winning journalist Owen Jones, MP Catherine West & MEP Lucy Anderson for a post-screen Q&A, and discuss what we could learn from our European neighbours.